mnogom/_empty/README.md

 ### 11. Add apps to project

-This app will return Vue app
+This app will return Vue app.
 ```bash
 backend % cd backend